suerion/AutomatedWorkcarts/README.md

     - `Conductor` -- Adds a conductor to the workcart if not already present.
 Recommended to place on some or all workcart spawn locations, depending on how many workcarts you want to automate.
       - Note: Owned workcarts cannot receive conductors.
 Vanilla workcarts don't have owners, but most plugins that spawn vehicles for players will assign ownership.
     - `Brake` -- Instructs the workcart to brake until it reaches the designated speed.
 For example, if the workcart is going `Fwd_Hi` and enters a `Brake Med` trigger, it will temporarily go `Rev_Lo` until it slows down enough, then it will go `Fwd Med`.
+    - `Destroy` -- Destroys the workcart.
+This is primarily for lazy track designs.
+You should not need this if you design your routes thoughtfully.
   - Simple examples:
     - `aw.addtrigger Lo` -- Causes the workcart to move at `Lo` speed in its current direction.
 Exmaple: `Fwd_Hi` -> `Fwd_Lo`.
     - `aw.addtrigger Fwd Lo` -- Causes the workcart to move forward at `Lo` speed, regardless of its current direction.
 Example: `Rev_Hi` -> `Fwd_Lo`.